 How long does it take?

 The whole process from initial enquiry to being a newly approved foster carer can take as little as 6 months.
 Sometimes it’s possible to do stage one and two of the assessment at the same time in order to move through the process more quickly.
 We’ll let you know if this is possible in your case.

 Why do we need to ask so many questions?

-The process is in-depth because the welfare of Rotherham’s children in care is our absolute top priority.
+The process is in-depth because the welfare of Rotherham’s children is our absolute top priority.
 We also need to make sure that fostering is right for you.
 This means we need to take a good look at the values and backgrounds of all potential foster carers to make sure they are a good fit.
 Don’t worry, though, this isn’t an exam!
 It’s all about working together to get the right result for everybody involved.
 In fact, many of our foster carers are pleasantly surprised by the process.